yarnpkg/website/en/docs/cli/unlink.md

 To unlink a package that was symlinked during development in your project, simply run `yarn unlink [package]`.
-You will need to run `yarn` or `yarn install` to re-install the pacakge that was linked.
+You will need to run `yarn` or `yarn install` to re-install the package that was linked.

 Continued example from the [`yarn link`](./link) documentation: assume two folders `react` and `react-relay` that are located next to each other with `react` linked